Peppermint Slice

 - Crushed Mint Aero (optional)

-- Generously grease and line a 28x18cm tray with greaseproof paper and set aside.
-In a pan, melt the butter, sugar, cocoa and chocolate.
+- Generously grease and line a 20x20cm (8-inch) baking tin with greaseproof paper, and set aside.
+In a pan, melt the butter/margarine, sugar, cocoa and chocolate.

 - Meanwhile, crush the disgestive biscuits, either in a sandwich bag with a rolling pin, or blitz in a blender.
 Add to the melted mixture and stir until combined.